 Check out the opportunities available in your area on this site or on the Volunteer Centres’ Facebook pages.

 If you are particularly looking for skilled volunteer opportunities for employees contact your local Volunteer Centre for more details.

 How can I use the volunteering leave offered by my employer?

 Many companies offer their staff volunteering leave.
 This can support staff development, increase engagement with local communities and improve employee morale.
 There are plenty of opportunities that don’t require a regular commitment such as local events and fundraising.
 You may wish to volunteer with your colleagues as a team or offer your individual skills within a totally different arena to your everyday activity.

-Basingstoke: offer a bi-monthly list of team and individual projects collated from local charities and community organisations, as well as an annual “Meet and Match” event to support partnership projects between business and community.
+Basingstoke: Individual projects collated from local charities and community organisations are regularly updated on our website www.bvaction.org.uk/communityprojects/, as well as an annual “Meet and Match” event to support partnership projects between business and community.
 Contact firstname.lastname@example.org for more details.